 *Please see the South Park Family School Code of Conduct for more detailed information.

+Reducing the risk for these students and staff is of great importance.
 Thank you for your support and effort to make South Park a healthy, safe and caring place for everyone!